-Net cash used in operating activities for the nine months ended September 30, 2023 was \$79.7 million compared to \$163.9 million of net cash used in operating activities for the nine months ended September 30, 2022.
-The decrease in cash used in operating activities was primarily due to a decline in net loss incurred as a result of a decrease in loss and LAE due to better loss experience and initiatives that reduced operating costs including our prior year organizational realignment and involuntary workforce reductions that reduced payroll, employee-related expenditures and facility costs.
+Net cash used in provided by operating activities for the nine three months ended September 30, 2023 March 31, 2024 was \$79.7 million \$14.5 million compared to \$163.9 million \$83.7 million of net cash used in operating activities for the nine three months ended September 30, 2022 March 31, 2023.
+The decrease increase in cash used in provided by operating activities was primarily due to a decline material reduction in net loss incurred as a result of between the periods, increase in the loss and LAE reserves for the three months ended March 31, 2024 reflecting the growth in policies in force versus a decrease in loss and LAE due to better loss experience and initiatives that reduced operating costs including our prior year organizational realignment and involuntary workforce reductions that reduced payroll, employee-related expenditures and facility costs.
 The impact of commuting certain agreements with reinsurers along with the timing of reinsurance receipts and growth in premiums not yet earned also contributed to the decrease in cash used in operating activities.
-This was partially offset by timing of reinsurance payments and claims payments during the nine months ended September 30, 2023 compared to the same period in 2022.
+This was partially offset by timing of reinsurance payments and claims payments reserves during the nine three months ended September 30, 2023 March 31, 2023, and increase in net reinsurance recoverables during the three months ended March 31, 2024 compared to the same period in 2022, 2023.

-Net cash used in investing activities for the nine months ended September 30, 2023 was \$46.2 million compared to \$5.7 million of net cash used in investing activities for the nine months ended September 30, 2022.
+Net cash used in investing activities for the nine three months ended September 30, 2023 March 31, 2024 was \$46.2 million \$52.3 million compared to \$5.7 million \$0.9 million of net cash used in provided by investing activities for the nine three months ended September 30, 2022 March 31, 2023.
 The increase in cash used in investing activities was primarily due to purchases of investments and fewer proceeds from sales, maturities, calls and pay downs of investments.

-Net cash used in financing activities for the nine months ended September 30, 2023 was \$0.9 million due to taxes paid related to net share settlement of vested restricted stock units.
+Net cash used in financing activities for the nine three months ended September 30, 2023 March 31, 2024 was \$0.9 million \$0.4 million, compared to no financing activity for the three months ended March 31, 2023.
+The change in net cash used in financing activities was due to taxes paid related to net share settlement of vested restricted stock units.
 Net cash provided by financing activities for the nine months ended September 30, 2022 was \$283.3 million primarily due to proceeds from our Term Loan.